Mayvena/GECK/README.md

 ## 0. Core

-The core of the device is a BananaPi Zero W. Its small form factor
+The core of the device is a BananaPi Zero W. Its small form factor (half the size of a RPi and half its thickness) and the provided onboard connector for an external WiFi antenna make it very suitable for this particular purpose.

 ## 1. Housing